-The BWPA is promoting a ‘Women in the Air’ day on August 29th, Bank Holiday Monday to celebrate this milestone in British aviation history and we invite you to take part.
+The BWPA is promoting a ‘Women in the Air’ day on August 29th, Bank Holiday Monday to celebrate this milestone in British aviation history.

 Some airfields are offering free or reduced landing fees to visiting women pilots; others are involving female staff in all areas of airfield operations from ATC to refuelling.
 Some flying schools are offering special air experience flights to women and girls of all ages.
 Local media are being invited along and everyone is being encouraged to take part.